jehanyang/jehanyang.github.io/about.md

 </h3 >

 <img src="/images/jehanfull2-min.jpg" alt="Jehan in a red CMU pullover" style="float: left; margin: 1rem; height: 18rem; margin-bottom: 0.1rem; margin-left:0.1rem"/>
-My goal is to become a robotics researcher that advances the field by having robots safely and efficiently help humans.
-To achieve this goal, I have interests in physical human robot interaction, control theory, and machine learning.
-One day, I hope to see robots interacting seamlessly with humans.
+I'm working on research with an interest in having robots and AI safely and efficiently help humans.
+To achieve this goal, I have interests in physical human robot interaction, and machine learning.
+One day, I hope to see robots and devices powered by AI interacting seamlessly with humans.

-Due to a close friend and family members having paralysis of the upper and lower body, in my research I'm particularly interested in robotics that can help people in this population.
+Due to a close friend and family members having paralysis of the upper and lower body, in my research I'm particularly interested in systems that can help people in this population.

 I received my BS at UC Berkeley in Mechanical Engineering and my MS at Caltech in Electrical Engineering.
 At Caltech, I worked in the [AMBER Lab](http://www.bipedalrobotics.com/) with Professor [Aaron Ames](http://www.bipedalrobotics.com/people.html).
 At UC Berkeley, I worked in the [Biomimetic Millisystems Lab](https://people.eecs.berkeley.edu/~ronf/Biomimetics.html) with Professor [Ronald S. Fearing](https://people.eecs.berkeley.edu/~ronf/) and in the [Gu Research Group](https://gu.berkeley.edu) with Professor [Grace X. Gu](https://me.berkeley.edu/people/grace-x-gu/).
 In these labs, I worked on biomimetic robots, soft manipulators, and knee prosthetics.